razoumov/publish/02-task-parallelism.md

 $ cat solution.out
 ~~~
 ~~~
-This is the main thread starting a synchronous task thread 1: 1 thread 1: 2 thread 1: 3
+This is the main thread starting a synchronous thread thread 1: 1 thread 1: 2 thread 1: 3